getify/You-Dont-Know-JS/this & object prototypes/ch4.md

 Since the two objects also share references to their common functions, that means that **even manual copying of functions (aka, mixins) from one object to another doesn't *actually emulate* the real duplication from class to instance that occurs in class-oriented languages**.

-JavaScript functions can't really be duplicated, so what you end up with instead is a **duplicated reference** to the same shared function object (functions are objects; see Chapter 3).
-If you modifed one of the shared **function objects** by adding properties on top of it, for instance, both `Vehicle` and `Car` would be "affected" via the shared reference.
+JavaScript functions can't really be duplicated (in a standard, reliable way), so what you end up with instead is a **duplicated reference** to the same shared function object (functions are objects; see Chapter 3).
+If you modified one of the shared **function objects** (like `ignition()`) by adding properties on top of it, for instance, both `Vehicle` and `Car` would be "affected" via the shared reference.

 Explicit mixins are a fine mechanism in JavaScript.
 But they appear more powerful than they really are.
 Not much benefit is *actually* derived from copying a property from one object to another, **as opposed to just defining the properties twice**, once on each object.
 And that's especially true given the function-object reference nuance we just mentioned.